 - Drain the pasta and vegetables in a large colander and rinse with cold water until completely cooled (if it's still hot, it will absorb much of the dressing and the pasta salad will become dry).
 Shake off as much of the excess water as possible while it's in the colander.

 - Add the drained and cooled pasta and vegetables to the bowl with the lemon mayonnaise dressing.
 Mix together with the chopped red onions and almonds.
 Taste and adjust seasoning.

-- Serve immediately or store in the refrigerator for up to four days.
+- Serve immediately or store in the refrigerator for up to four days (see notes).

 - This pasta salad holds up extremely well in the refrigerator.
 Use it for meal planning your lunch all week, adding chickpeas or white beans, cooked chicken, shrimp, or other kinds of protein to make it more hearty.

-- If you make this in advance, I recommend reserving half the dressing to mix in just before serving, since the pasta will absorb some of the dressing as it sits in the fridge.
+- Make ahead instructions: If you make this in advance, I recommend reserving half the dressing to mix in just before serving, since the pasta will absorb some of the dressing as it sits in the fridge.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.